Northwest Indian War: Battle of Fort Recovery

 At Fort Greenville, Wayne was delayed by supply problems, but the construction of Fort Miami compelled him to accelerate his schedule.
 Eager to begin operations, he impatiently awaited the arrival of a reinforcement of Kentucky militiamen.
 In late June, Wayne was joined by about 100 Chickasaws and Choctaws, who had come from the south to fight against their traditional enemies in the Northwestern Confederacy.
 On June 27, forty-five Choctaws and ten scouts led by William Wells, Wayne's principal scout, skirmished with a large body of Natives advancing from the Glaize.
 Wells reported to Wayne that Fort Recovery was in danger of imminent attack.

-The Native army marching toward Fort Recovery numbered 1,200 warriors, the largest force the confederacy had yet fielded.
+The Native army marching toward Fort Recovery numbered 1,200 warriors, the most significant force the confederacy had yet fielded.
 Unlike the Americans, the Natives did not have an overall commander.
 Instead, military decisions were made by a council of leading chiefs and warriors.
 Blue Jacket urged the council to bypass Forts Recovery and Greenville and attack the American supply lines, cutting off Wayne's Legion.
-Recently arrived Three Fire leaders, whose warriors comprised the majority of the army, favored attacking a convoy near Fort Recovery.
+Recently arrived Three Fire leaders, whose warriors comprised most of the army, favored attacking a convoy near Fort Recovery.
 They prevailed in the council, and so on June 30 warriors ambushed the convoy then rushed the fort, but they were driven off by American musket fire and artillery.
 The attack's failure discouraged the Three Fires contingent, who accused the Shawnees of insufficient support.
 They went home, depriving Blue Jacket of about half his army, which returned to the Glaize.
 After the battle, Little Turtle and Tarhe (Wyandot) made trips to Detroit to ask the British for support, as Blue Jacket had done on previous occasions, but the commander, Lieutenant Colonel Richard G. England, told the Natives he could not fight the Americans without orders.